Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Optimal investment strategy

 Thus, there exists a constant $R_T^{(1)}>0$ depending on $T$ such that, for all $u\in[t,T]$,

 Up to now, we have proved the following estimate with $l=2$: there exists a constant $R_T^{(l-1)}>0$ depending on $T$ such that, for all $u\in[t,T]$,

-We next verify \eqref{eq:estimatel} for all $l\leq n$ using the mathematical induction procedure.
-To this end, we assume that \eqref{eq:estimatel} holds for all $l\leq k$ (where $2\leq k\leq n$).
+We next verify \eqref{eq:estimatel} for all $l\leq n$ using the mathematical induction argument.
+To this end, suppose \eqref{eq:estimatel} holds for all $l\leq k$ (where $2\leq k\leq n$).
 The goal is to validate \eqref{eq:estimatel} for $l=k+1$.
 First, following similar lines of argument to prove \eqref{eq:Ex0}, we can obtain inductively that, for all $2\leq l\leq k$,

 Let us define a probability measure $\Px^{(l)}\sim\Px^*$ by

 Note again that $H_1,\ldots,H_k,H_{k+1}$ do not jump simultaneously and hence $H_{k+1}$ admits the unit intensity under $\Px^{(k)}$.
 By virtue of \eqref{eq:optimalpicontrol2} and \eqref{eq:estimatel} with $l\leq k$, we can further deduce that